 6. Management of the provision of gifts, benefits and hospitality н Hospitality To whom is the gift or hospitality being provided?
 Will recipients be external business associates, or individuals of the host organisation?
 0 Objectives For what purpose will hospitality be provided?
 Is the hospitality being provided to further the conduct of official business?
 Will it promote and support government policy objectives and priorities?
-Will it contribute to staff wellbeing and workplace satisfaction?
-Will public funds be spent? s Spend What type of hospitality will be provided?
+Will it contribute to s Spend will public funds be spent?
+What type of hospitality will be provided?
 Will it be modest or expensive, and will alcohol be provided as a courtesy or an indulgence?
-Will the costs incurred be proportionate to the benefits obtained? т Will public trust be enhanced or diminished?
-Trust Could you publicly explain the rationale for providing the gift or hospitality?
+Will the costs incurred be proportionate to the benefits obtained? т Trust Will public trust be enhanced or diminished?
+Could you publicly explain the rationale for providing the gift or hospitality?
 Will the event be conducted in a manner which upholds the reputation of the public sector?
 Have records in relation to the gift or hospitality been kept in accordance with reporting and recording procedures?